 An echoborg is a hybrid agent composed of the body of a real person and the “mind” (or, rather, the words) of a conversational agent; the words the echoborg speaks are determined by the conversational agent, transmitted to the person via a covert audio-relay apparatus, and articulated by the person through speech shadowing.
 Corti, Kevin and Gillespie, Alex (2015) Offscreen and in the chair next to you: conversational agents speaking through actual human bodies.
 Lecture Notes in Computer Science, 9238 . pp. 405-417.
 ISSN 0302-9743

 Interactive dramatist Rik Lander has taken this idea and built a dramatic and troubling scenario around it.

 During the show there is no one behind the scenes speaking into a mic or typing the replies.
 The conversations are with a ChatBot built using an open source language called ChatScript.
 A microphone pics up the words spoken by the interviewee.
 These are input to the ChatBot via a speech-to-text program.
 The bot responds via a text-to-speech program into the headphones of the Echoborg who repeats the words.

 The Chatbot has been programmed by Phil D Hall who built his first intelligent agent in 1982.
 Phil views ChatBots as moving three dimensional constructions rather than static lines of code.

 The words are written by Rik Lander.
 After each performance the conversations are analysed and new responses are written.
 In this way audiences are helping in the process of creating the show.
 The first version in February 2016 had 43KB of code.
-By January 2017 it had 500KB of code.
+By May 2018 it had 794KB of code.